Buyer's Guide — 2026

 Is the PMS cloud-based or installed locally?

-In 2026, virtually all leading boutique hotel PMS systems are cloud-based — including Mews, Cloudbeds, Amenitiz, Little Hotelier and BESA OS.
-Cloud-based means the hotel accesses the system from any device with internet, automatic backups, and instant updates.
-BESA OS adds an optional local component (Electron desktop app) for restaurant POS and reception that works offline and syncs back to cloud automatically.
+In 2026, virtually all leading boutique hotel PMS systems are cloud-based, including BESA OS.
+Cloud-based means the hotel accesses the system from any device with internet, with automatic backups and instant updates.
+BESA OS adds an optional local component (desktop app) for restaurant POS and reception that works offline and syncs back to cloud automatically — important during the internet outages common on the Albanian coast in peak season.

 What is the typical implementation time for a boutique hotel PMS?